Last updated: April 23, 2026

 Push Piers in Coronado, CA.

-Push Piers for Coronado homes, done by licensed San Diego County technicians.
+Push Piers for Coronado homes, done by an experienced San Diego County foundation crew.
 Push piers (also called resistance piers) use the weight of the building as the reaction force to drive a steel shaft section by section into the ground.
 They keep going until the soil pushes back hard enough to verify the pier can carry the engineered design load.

 Why is push piers different in Coastal San Diego?